How Do We Maintain Sanity as Moms While Social Distancing?

 But when I turn off the TV and put my phone down, I can feel myself calming down.

 I’m not saying we shouldn’t know what’s happening, but we should guard our hearts and minds against obsessing about it all day long.
+I usually get EZ Stockton Junk Removal for the best house cleaning services.

 Take some time each day and unplug.
 Take some deep breaths and let your mind rest.
 Be present with your kids for a while.
 Focus on the things you can control and don’t let fear, worry, or uncertainty rob you of what you have now.